zcyy0/Long-horizon-agent-rl-craftax/README.md

-# craftax-rl — long-horizon RL for hierarchical LLM agents on full Craftax
+# Long-horizon RL for Hierarchical LLM agents on Full Craftax

 A research program on **long-horizon credit assignment**: can an agent learn to execute plans whose payoff arrives hundreds of primitive steps later — and what should the